Mustafahmad/Project-deployment-on-aws/Create Mongodb connection.md

 For production setups, it’s recommended to bind MongoDB only to `localhost` **unless you're securing it** (e.g., with authentication, TLS, firewall rules).

 ---

-Let me know if:

-* You want MongoDB accessible **remotely**
-* You want to set up **MongoDB authentication**
-* You're running on a specific Ubuntu version (just to confirm compatibility)

-I'll tailor instructions accordingly.